Contact

 It is important to make an informed decision in order to save yourself and your child(ren) unnecessary lifelong trauma.

-Visit the Experience page that offers studies on adoptees, birth mothers, and the effects of maternal separation.
+Visit the Education page that offers studies on adoptees, birth mothers, and the effects of maternal separation.
 Learn about your lack of rights in an “open” adoption.
+Read the Frequently Asked Questions and Red Flags sections.
 Most adoption professionals and crisis pregnancy centers today promote open adoptions without providing information about legal rights and/or various complexities.

 Visit the Voices page that offers lived experiences of adoptees and birth moms through mediums like podcasts, blogs, and various social media platforms.